AllenDowney/ThinkStats2/project3/report3.md

 #### Logistic Regression Model

 The most accurate model that was made using the deep learning model predicted 85% of the respondents correctly.
 Now that an accurate deep learning model has been created, we can create a logistic regression model and compare the accuracy of both methods.
-A logistic regression model is a lot simple to set up than a deep learning model, and  does not use as much computation power because it does not need to go through multiple iterations of gradient descent.
+A logistic regression model is a lot simpler to set up than a deep learning model, and  does not use as much computation power because it does not need to go through multiple iterations of gradient descent.

-Above, is a ROC curve which can illustrate the true positive and false positive rate of the logistic regression model.
-The area under the curve represents the true positive rate, and it was calculated to be 89%.
-That mean the model correctly guessed that a respondent had heart disease 90% of the time.
 <p align="center">
 <img src ="./confusion4.png"/>
 </p>